 By being a black sheep and not following the herd, you will be able to find the opportunities first.
 By the time you see it on the television or read it online, it’s too late.

-I hope that you can follow on this advice and be a leader and not a follower.
-If you’ve had your own success stories about being the black sheep or stories about how you got led to the slaughter by being the white sheep, tell the BiggerPockets community about it in the comments below.
+I hope that you can follow this advice and be a leader, not a follower.
+If you’ve had your own success stories about being the black sheep or heard stories about how some have been led to slaughter by being the white sheep, tell the BiggerPockets community about it in the comments below.